 The problem with ever-increasing supply, of course, comes with knowing where to start.
 Most go straight for Tasmanian whisky produced by the likes of Lark Distillery and Sullivan’s Cove, and they don’t venture far outside of that niche.
 Others have a palate that bounces everywhere, from Sydney’s Archie Rose White Rye Whisky, and Melbourne’s Starward Wine Cask, to Perth’s hugely underrated Whipper Snapper Upshot.

 If you’re the latter, you’ve come to exactly where you need to be.
-Below you’ll find a list of the best Australian whiskies on offer right now, whether they are new release Australian single malt whisky expressions that deserve attention, grain whisky favourites, or classic award-winners that have distinguished the Australian whisky industry as a true global force.
+Below you’ll find a list of the best Australian whiskies on offer right now, whether they are new-release Australian single malt whisky expressions that deserve attention, grain whisky favourites, or classic award-winners that have distinguished the Australian whisky industry as a truly global force.

 Note, that we say Australian whisky here.
 While whiskey is often used, and there are really no rules around it down here, it’s typically spelt whisky (like Japanese whisky and Scottish whisky) as opposed to Australian whiskey (like Irish whiskey and American whiskey).

 What Are The Best Australian Whiskies In 2023?

 Mountain Distilling ‘Red Gum Single Malt’

 Victoria-based Mountain Distilling just picked up a Gold medal for their first-ever whisky release, cleaning house at the authoritative International Wine and Spirit Competition (IWSC) with a hard-warned 95 points for the Red Gum Single Malt.